-It’s a mitzvah or Minhag to eat certain foods on Yom Tov, but it is NEVER a Mitzvah to overeat—the opposite is true.
+It’s a mitzvah or a minhag to eat certain foods on Yom Tov, but it is NEVER a mitzvah to overeat.

 - First and foremost, when cooking and baking, don’t overdo the tasting!
 Yes, you will want to “taste” to know that it’s the way you want it, but that’s all!

 - Figure out how many people total you will be having at each meal and plan your menu and shopping accordingly.
 Buy enough, but if you overbuy, you will probably feel an obligation to finish everything you serve.

 - This is where we all get in trouble: If something is extra or left over, it should either be thrown away or stored in the refrigerator or freezer.
 Finishing something up just for the sake of finishing it will always get you into trouble with the extra calories.

 - Always save something for the next day!
 Remember, there are a lot of meals.
 Even if you have some great ideas in mind for some nice savory dishes, you have plenty of Yom Tov and Shabbos meals in which to implement your gourmet and creative cooking.

 - We tend to want to have multiple courses at every meal.
 With all of the challah and wine from Kiddush, a main course and dessert, do we really need anything else?

 - Some suggestions: make the first course at some meals melon or some other fruit, or a variety of healthy fresh salads, or go right into the soup course.

 - Keeping your desserts healthy most of the time is very beneficial.
 In the summer time especially, fresh fruit, particularly melons and watermelon is a good dessert choice.